HEALTH CONSULTANTS LLC

 Nutrients cannot support repair if they are not absorbed.

-The digestive tract functions as the gateway through which nutritional support becomes biologically available.
+The digestive tract serves as the gateway through which nutrients become biologically available.

 Evaluation may include: